Who is Online

 Comprising four pressurized water reactors of 900 MW each - totalling 3600 MW

-Just three such plants would replace all the coal burning generation in NSW
+Just three such plants would replace all the remaining coal-burning generation in NSW

 Some older water based reactors, like Fukushima 1 to 4, were not of this pressurised design.
 They are designed to produce steam directly to run the turbines; boiling the water within the reactor.